UnigramDev/Unigram/README.md

 <a name="contributing"></a>
 ## Contributing
-Before reporting bugs, doing features requests or embarking pull requests, be sure you have already read our [contributing guidelines](https://github.com/UnigramDev/Unigram/blob/develop/CONTRIBUTING.md).
+Before reporting bugs, doing features requests or embarking pull requests, be sure you have already read our [contributing guidelines](/CONTRIBUTING.md).
+Build instructions can be found [here](/Documentation/Build-instructions.md).

 <a name="changelog"></a>
 ## Changelog